Second Grade Programs

 Outdoor Field Trips Programs

 Join us for a hike!
 Outdoor programs start at the Lilly Center and include hikes to the outdoor classroom and along the wetland trails.
 Students will experience nature up close as they learn about caring for our local water resources.
-Outdoor programs are offered in September, October, April and May.
+We host outdoor programming from August to October, and March into May.
 Students should dress for the weather and wear closed-toed shoes.

 Essential Questions: How does erosion affect a landscape and ecosystem?